-Real hunters know and can never do without it, yes the hunting dogs we are talking about … with their breeds and pictures.
-Let's get to know the hunting dogs.
+Real hunters know and can never do without it; yes, the hunting dogs we are talking about with their breeds and pictures.
+So let's get to see the hunting dogs.

 Fur color features:

 In terms of color intensity, brown-white in males, brown-white and plain brown in females were seen as prominent features.

 Regarding feather characteristics, most male and female individuals were determined to have fine hair.